secondstreet/custom-sso/README.md

 ## Client-Side Workflow
 The Client-Side Workflow requires development from the customer's dev team only, so no coordination with Second Street is needed.
 This option is self-serve and can be implemented at any time.
 There are two main steps to accomplish this:

 1. Write some JavaScript on your website that exposes a global object implementing [the `SecondStreetThirdPartyAuth` interface](https://github.com/secondstreet/custom-sso/blob/master/interface.ts) so Second Street's embed script can integrate with it.
 This is self-serve and the customer dev team will implement this own their own.
-The this.id property for Second Street Client-Side SSO = 4.

 2. Enhance the JavaScript you wrote in Step 1 to pass `ClientSideLoginData` where `LoginData` is required.